bonn0062/GSoD/absolute_beginners.rst

 .. image:: images/np_matrix_arithmetic.png

-You can do these arithmetic operations on matrices of different sizes, but only if the different matrix has only one column or onw row.
+You can do these arithmetic operations on matrices of different sizes, but only if the different matrix has only one column or one row.
 In this case, NumPy will use its broadcast rules for the operation.

 ::

   data + ones_row

 .. image:: images/np_matrix_broadcasting.png

-- How to extract specific items from an array
-- How to create sequences, repetitions, and random numbers

-NumPy can do everything we've mentioned in any number of dimensions, that's why it's called an N-Dimensional array.

 Be aware that when NumPy prints N-Dimensional arrays, the last axis is looped over the fastest while the first axis is the slowest.
 That means that